 - Remuneration and administration

-The Human Resource Management evening course is delivered over 10 weeks in the heart of London.
-The course has multiple start dates providing you with the most flexibility possible, ensuring that you can study without impacting your current work.
-The central location of City also makes it the ideal course to attend.
+Our Human Resource Management evening course is delivered over 10 weeks in the heart of London.
+The HR course has several start dates providing you with the flexibility to enable you to study at the same time as being in work.

-This HR evening course is challenging and yet rewarding and ideal for anyone looking to expand their knowledge within the HR industry.
-From practical topics covering recruitment, remuneration and administration, to more theoretical components such as fostering good employee relations; this course is a fantastic way for you to develop your HR knowledge and expertise.
+From practical topics covering recruitment, remuneration and administration, to more theoretical components such as fostering good employee relations; this Human Resource course is a fantastic way for you to develop your HR knowledge and expertise.

-Saud Ahmad is a marketing consultant provides services to business clients.
-Saud holds a Master Degree in International Business from London Metropolitan University.
+Saud Ahmad is a marketing consultant providing services to business clients and holds a Masters degree in International Business from London Metropolitan University.

 What will I learn?